buddhist-uni/buddhist-uni.github.io/_courses/nibbana.md

 {% include content_blurb.html category="canon" slug="sn22.48" %}
 - Nibbāna can be seen as the purification of the aggregates: washing them of clinging.

+{% include content_blurb.html category="canon" slug="sn35.17" %}
+- Nibbāna is something other than the six senses.
+It is the escape from them.

 {% include content_blurb.html category="canon" slug="ud8.2" %}
 - Letting go is hard to see for those with craving.